 As chaos erupts around the world humans are showing their cruelest side.
 From the injustice happening in the united states to the famine that is killing Yemen, people from all around the world are suffering greatly.
 Roots of discrimination and injustice are bearing their ugly teeth on the innocent and most vulnerable in almost every country around the globe.
 Thus, Lebanon is no different or perhaps this third-world country is even worse.
 In Lebanon, as the economic crisis worsens, employers are leaving their immigrant workers homeless and on the streets.

 Even before the economy’s collapse, black migrant workers were often discriminated against in Lebanese society.
 The sponsorship law known as the kafala law restricts their rights and makes them very vulnerable to all kinds of abuse.
 This phenomenon of course increased as COVID-19 forced people to stay under lockdown.
 Many are suffering from the verbal and physical abuse of their employer.

 Moreover, since the virus disrupted many of the citizen’s jobs, many Lebanese employers no longer paid their immigrant employees.
 However, when they do pay them, they do it using the Lebanese pound.
 A currency that has lost 60 percent of its worth against the US dollar since last summer.

 Abandoned and homeless

-Since the start of the lockdown and the nationwide economic crisis, many Lebanese employers who no longer could afford their domestic workers’ salary or even a ticket to take them home.
+Since the start of the lockdown and the nationwide economic crisis, many Lebanese employers no longer could afford their domestic workers’ salaries or even a ticket to take them home.
 Thus, they inhumanly solved this problem by leaving them stranded on the streets.
 They either drove them there themselves or brought them a cab to take them away with no real destination.

 Moreover, these actions directly violate the unified standard contract.
 A contract specifically designed to protect domestic workers’ labor rights in the region.
 These cruel actions left them even more vulnerable to getting inflicted by the lethal virus.